-5. Demonstration
+Demonstration

 In this DSRM step, the proposed solution must be validated to show that it can be used to solve the research problem.
-Demonstration tasks are being done in a software provider (products and services), whose software development processes are managed with Jira Software.
-The participants work in ProjectX (anonymous name), one of the projects managed with Scrum in the company (which is adapted to their needs, complying with 80-85% of the practices), where a software product is being developed.
-The team consists of six people and follows sprints with variable duration (between one and four weeks).
+Demonstration activities are being performed in a company providing software products and services, whose software development processes are managed with Jira Software.
+The participants work in ProjectX (anonymous name), one of the company's projects managed with Scrum (which is adapted to their needs, complying with 80-85% of the practices) and where a software product is being developed.
+The team is composed by six people and follows sprints with variable duration (between one and four weeks).
 Critical bugs detected in released versions are fixed in special versions with no sprints.
-Such issues were left out the quantitative analysis.
+Such issues were left out the quantitative analysis, but are discussed later in the paper.
 These workers have experience in using Jira Software on user and/or developer level, which can increase the quality and relevance of their suggestions.

 A baseline study and two field studies were conducted to analyze the proposal.
 Yet, the first field study was discarded since the app contained a critical bug by then: testers and the Scrum Master progressed way more than other players, as they resolve most issues.
 The app was refined so that developers receive XP when the issues' status changed from "In Progress" to "Waiting for Testing" (i.e., when they finish implementation), and the database was reset before starting the next field study.
 Thereby, historical data from the baseline study and results of the second field study (referred to as "field study" further in this paper) conducted with the team were compared against each other.
 In this period the team changed, with some practitioners leaving and others joining in.
-Target metrics were calculated based on data extracted from ProjectX's Jira Software instance.
-Gamification data was analyzed by querying the database with the appropriate management tool, and by studying the activity feed in Dashboard screen, and the Team screen.
-As only one team was evaluated, global levels are not further analyzed in this paper.
-The analysis was complemented by interviewing four team members (the other two were off work due to medical leave).
+The analysis was complemented by interviewing the team's Scrum Master.